TheMottoRw/quickcredit/README.md

 ```

 ### PATCH /users/:token/reset
-this endpoint is used to signin the user
+this endpoint is used to reset user password

 Example Url
 ```